FlyingFathead/dvr-yolov8-detection/README.md

 - Runs on **Python + YOLOv8-11 + OpenCV2**
 - Both GUI and headless web server versions (`Flask`), 2-in-1
 - Set up separate minimum confidence zones with the included masking tool
+- Name your regions and get alerted with zone names (i.e. on Telegram)
 - **Supports CUDA GPU acceleration**, CPU-only mode is also supported
 - **RTMP streams** or **USB webcams** can be used for real-time video sources
   - _Includes a loopback example and NGINX configuration example for RTMP use (i.e. OBS Studio)_